Dean and Chair Hiring

-This Policy and Procedure Statement (PPS) outlines the process that is followed to secure, with the resources available, the services of the best qualified persons for dean and chair/director vacancies and to support an effective faculty governance system.
+This policy and procedure statement (PPS) outlines the process that is followed to secure, with the resources available, the services of the best qualified persons for dean, chair or director vacancies and to support an effective faculty governance system.

-Deans and chairs/directors are administrative officers of the University and selection is ultimately the responsibility of the President.
-The Provost and Vice President for Academic Affairs shares this responsibility.
-Because the quality of one academic program inevitably impacts the quality of others, the general faculty and especially faculty in affected colleges, departments, and schools also have a legitimate interest in the selection of deans and chairs/directors.
+Deans and chairs or directors are administrative officers of the university and selection is ultimately the responsibility of the president.
+The provost and vice president for Academic Affairs share this responsibility.
+Because the quality of one academic program inevitably impacts the quality of others, the general faculty and especially faculty in affected colleges, departments, and schools also have a legitimate interest in the selection of deans and chairs or directors.

-The university’s recruitment of faculty hires is processed through Applicant Tracking System (ATS) in PeopleAdmin.
-This fully automated system includes email notifications, routing, approvals, and document retention.
-The system allows for the review and evaluation of applications from any device with internet access.
+The university’s recruitment of faculty hires is processed through the Applicant Tracking System (ATS) in PeopleAdmin.
+This fully-automated system includes email notifications, routing, approvals, and document retention.
+The ATS allows for the review and evaluation of applications from any device with internet access.

-Although the appointment of a chair/director is the prerogative of the President, as a part of Texas State’s policy to encourage the professional development of faculty members, the University selects chairs/directors from current Texas State faculty whenever practical.
+Although the appointment of a chair or director is the prerogative of the president, as a part of Texas State’s policy to encourage the professional development of faculty members, the university selects chairs or directors from current Texas State faculty whenever practical.

-When a dean knows of a pending vacancy for a chair/director, the dean and the Provost will discuss the current profile of the department to determine whether circumstances warrant a national search.
-Factors that should be considered in this discussion include, but are not limited to: (1) the need for additional faculty in the department, (2) the likelihood of identifying one or more strong internal candidates in the department, and (3) the impact that limiting the search to internal candidates will have on opportunities for attracting persons with diverse experiences and/or backgrounds into chair/director positions.
+When a dean knows of a pending vacancy for a chair or director, the dean and the provost will discuss the current profile of the department to determine whether circumstances warrant a national search.
+Factors that should be considered in this discussion include, but are not limited to: (1) the need for additional faculty in the department, (2) the likelihood of identifying one or more strong internal candidates in the department, and (3) the impact that limiting the search to internal candidates will have on opportunities for attracting persons with diverse experiences and backgrounds into chair or director positions.

 The dean will prepare an explanatory memorandum and a ballot listing faculty members who have applied or agreed to be considered.
-This memorandum and ballot will be distributed to all tenured and tenure-track faculty members in the department along with a request to rate each candidate as either a "strong", an “acceptable” or an “unacceptable” candidate for chair/director.
-The ballots should include a date by which they are to be returned to the college dean.
+This memorandum and ballot will be distributed to all tenured and tenure-track faculty members in the department, along with a request to rate each candidate as either a “strong,” an “acceptable,” or an “unacceptable” candidate for chair or director.
+The ballots should include a date by which they are to be returned to the dean.

 The dean will tabulate the ballots received.
 Any faculty member who is rated “strong” or “acceptable” by at least two-thirds of those voting will be considered to be acceptable to the department.

-While normal practice is described above, nothing in these paragraphs shall be construed to prevent the dean, the Provost, and the President from appointing an interim chair/director or a chair/director by other procedures if such an action is, in their professional judgment, in the best interest of the University.
+While normal practice is described above, nothing in these sections shall be construed to prevent the dean, the provost, and the president from appointing an interim chair or director or a chair or director by other procedures if such an action is, in their professional judgment, in the best interest of the university.

 INTERNAL SEARCH PROCESS FOR COLLEGE DEANS

-- The appointment of a college dean is the prerogative of the President.
-Texas State’s normal policy is to conduct a national search for a dean.
-However, if a current faculty member is, in the judgment of the Provost and the President, an acceptable candidate for the position, or if the financial situation dictates that an outside candidate cannot be sought, the Provost will seek the advice of the college council and others as may be appropriate.
-The Provost and the President will then determine whether a national search will be initiated or whether an internal candidate will be appointed.
-If a national search is conducted, there will be no prejudice for inside or outside candidates.
+- The appointment of a college dean is the prerogative of the president.
+Texas State’s standard policy is to conduct a national search for a dean.
+However, if a current faculty member is, in the judgment of the provost and the president, an acceptable candidate for the position, or if the financial situation dictates that an outside candidate cannot be sought, the provost will seek the advice of the college council and others as may be appropriate.
+The provost and the president will then determine whether a national search will be initiated or whether an internal candidate will be appointed.
+If a national search is conducted, there will be no prejudice for internal or external candidates.